 While nearly 30 million Americans don’t have health insurance of any kind (and that number is unfortunately rising), another 44 million Americans are underinsured.
 In fact, the Commonwealth Fund reports that in 2018, 45% of American Adults under 65 were uninsured or underinsured.

+The first warning signs for fake health insurance plans is that they need to be renewed every 3-6 months.
 Believe it or not, there are still some types of health insurance plans that are allowed to deny insurance coverage for ‘pre-existing conditions’.
 While the ACA requires that all marketplace plans provide coverage for treatment of pre-existing conditions, it also ‘grandfathered’ in certain plans as allowed to continue denying insurance coverage among pre-existing conditions.
 Chief among these are short-term health insurance plans.

 In our experience, insurance companies will take a very broad view of pre-existing conditions, and use almost any symptoms even remotely related to the condition as evidence that the condition was pre-existing.
 Because the appeals process is stacked against patients, often the only recourse is through a lawsuit, which can be prohibitively expensive for everything but the most egregious bills.